 General Relativity, from 1916, technically includes and changes the Theory of Special Relativity of 1905.
-In this section, I will discuss the new or added subjects, which deals mainly with gravity effects.
+In this section, we will discuss the new or added subjects, which deals mainly with gravity effects.

-Development of General Theory of Relativity was necessary in order to explain accelerated systems and flaws in the Theory of Special Relativity.
-Stellar example would be the twin paradox.
+Development of General Theory of Relativity was necessary to explain accelerated systems and flaws in the Theory of Special Relativity.
+A stellar example would be the twin paradox.

 This way, accelerated reference systems and those with gravity are non-inertial reference frames.

-In other words, changes in velocity –acceleration– would be equivalent to changes in intensity of gravitational field.
-In a covert way, it establishes a privileged frame of reference: the gravitational field.
+In other words, changes in velocity –acceleration– would be equivalent to changes in the intensity of the gravitational field.
+Covertly, it establishes a privileged frame of reference: the gravitational field.

-The atomic clocks are biggest confirmation of Einstein’s theories.
+The atomic clocks are most significant confirmation of Einstein’s theories.
 The book Scientific Experiments in Global Physics comments on various experiments with atomic clocks, which could also make clock time relative, like pressure, temperature, bumping and hammering.

-Additionally, the book Physics and Global Dynamics enlightens the physical cause why a Cesium atom changes its resonance frequency, both with velocity and with intensity of gravitational field.
+Additionally, the book Physics and Global Dynamics enlightens the physical cause why a Cesium atom changes its resonance frequency, both with velocity and with the intensity of the gravitational field.

-At the time, when some of the predictions of General Relativity confirmed, part of the Special Relativity confirmed indirectly.
-This is simply because it is part of the former, although in many aspects GR contradicts the original SR.
+At the time, when some of the predictions of General Relativity confirmed, part of the Special Relativity indirectly confirmed because it is part of the former, although in many aspects GR contradicts the original SR.

 If distant Michelson-Morley experiment, proposed by Global Physics, would show that tension of the longitudinal curvature of Global Aether –gravity field or luminiferous aether– drags light, the GR would practically cease to exist.

-Fundamental problem encompassed by Einstein’s theories is time, something whose nature either we do not know well or we know perfectly.
-So far, no one – not even any twin – has come back from the next world.
-General Theory of Relativity, despite its impressiveness and its field equations, never received the Nobel Prize, after so many “empirical contrasts”.
+Fundamental problem encompassed by Einstein’s theories is the time, something whose nature we do not know well.
+Besides, so far, no one –not even any twin– has come back from the other world.
+General Theory of Relativity, despite its impressiveness and its field equations, never received the Nobel Prize, after so many “empirical contrasts.”